Table of Contents

 Transportation

 Participants on these tours need to drive their own personal or rented vehicle.
 RVs and vehicles pulling trailers are permitted on private tours but not on group tours.
 Trailers must be parked at campground upon arrival at Val Marie.
-Owners of full electric vehicles should have sufficient range if their vehicle is charged up in Swift Current and at Val Marie.
+This tour is NOT recommended for electric vehicles.

 Carpooling.
 If you would like to share the costs of a tour with other interested birders, then complete the Carpooling Section of the Registration Request Form below or email the tour name, your name, phone number and email address to birdtours@sasktel.net